 Drones could be the new first line of defence against forest fires, says Concordia researcher

-Youmin Zhang is a professor at the Gina Cody School of Engineering and Computer Science in the Department of Mechanical, Industrial and Aerospace Engineering and the Concordia Institute of Aerospace Design & Innovation.
-He believes there is a way to make the job easier and much cheaper.
+However, Youmin Zhang, a professor at the Gina Cody School of Engineering and Computer Science in the Department of Mechanical, Industrial and Aerospace Engineering and the Concordia Institute of Aerospace Design & Innovation, believes there is a way to make the job easier and much cheaper.

 In a paper he delivered at the 3rd International Symposium on Autonomous Systems, Zhang outlines the ways unmanned aerial vehicles (UAVs) — popularly known as drones — have been used to detect and monitor forest fires.
 He suggests how they can be used going forward to improve on more traditional methods such as watchtowers, satellite imagery, human-piloted flight patrols and human-walking patrols.